Sébastien Toutant: Career

 Starting snowboarding at age nine, Toutant got into the sport when he broke his skis and borrowed his brother's old snowboard.
-Toutant's skills were noticed when he won his first professional event at just 13 years of age.
-He was taken by a film crew to Mount Hood shortly after to shoot a video of him on the biggest jumps he had tried at this point.
-Toutant had missed making his debut at the X Games in 2010 because of a broken ankle.
-But the following season he won a silver medal in Snowboard Big Air at the 2011 Winter X Games XV in Aspen, Colorado, behind Torstein Horgmo.
+Toutant's skills were noticed when he won the Shakedown comp in Quebec at just 13 years of age.
+He was taken by a film crew to Mount Hood shortly after to shoot a video of him on the biggest jumps he had tried at that point.
+Toutant had missed making his debut at the X Games in 2010 because of a broken ankle, but the following season he won a silver medal in Snowboard Big Air at the 2011 Winter X Games XV in Aspen, Colorado, behind Torstein Horgmo.
 He also won gold in Snowboard Slopestyle in the same games – his first gold at the X Games.
 The victory in slopestyle at the X Games made Toutant the first male rookie to win gold at the X Games in the event since 2002.
 During the spring of 2011, he was the third person to land a triple cork (backside 1440).

 The following season Toutant failed to make any significant podium finishes.
 In 2013 Toutant returned to the X Games in Tignes, France.
 There he made it to the top of the podium beating his friend and teammate Mark McMorris, whom he has known since he was 14.
 Toutant made his Olympic debut at the 2014 Winter Olympics where he was a member of Canada's snowboard team.
 In the slopestyle final in Sochi he finished in 9th place overall.
 Following the Olympics Toutant would further his X Games pedigree, winning silver in slopestyle in Aspen, Colorado in 2016.
 A week later he would win the Air + Style event in Innsbruck, Austria.